Neseek77/rightcampaignVue/README.md

 ### Installation

-    npm install appmakers-vue
+    npm install rightcampaignvue

 ### Usage

 In your `main.js`:

-    import AppMakersVue from "appmakers-vue";
+    import RightCampaignVue from "rightcampaignvue";

-    Vue.use(AppMakersVue);
+    Vue.use(RightCampaignVue);

 ### Examples